ajaxray/AnsiKit/docs/components/panelblock.md

 ## Tips

+- Use PanelBlocks as content boxes within Panels
-- Use PanelBlocks as standalone bordered containers or within Panels
+- PanelBlocks can also be used as standalone bordered containers
-- Set `overflow('wordwrap')` for long text content
+- Set `overflow(PanelBlock::OVERFLOW_WORDWRAP)` for long text content
 - PanelBlocks automatically trim trailing newlines to prevent empty lines
 - Combine with `AnsiTerminal` styles for rich text formatting
 - Perfect for creating custom layouts by nesting components
+- PanelBlocks implement `Renderable` interface, allowing them to be nested in Panels
 - Be careful about using emoji in bordered structures, as their width can vary by terminal